All posts

 This post has been written considering Cisco CSR1000V running IOS XE 17.03.08a.

 The role of BGP in backbone infrastructures is critical, as it is used to advertise hundreds of thousands of networks across the Internet.
 When establishing peering relationships, such as with an ISP, it is essential to ensure that both received and advertised routes comply with globally recognized best practices.
-To address this need, the Mutually Agreed Norms for Routing Security (MANRS) initiative was established: a community-driven effort aimed at implementing essential measures to reduce the most common routing security threats.
+Several initiatives have emerged to address this need, among which the Mutually Agreed Norms for Routing Security (MANRS) stands out as a community-driven effort aimed at implementing essential measures to reduce the most common routing security threats.
+A practical example of such measures involves associating inbound and outbound filters with each eBGP session, known as route policies, prefix lists, or distribute lists depending on the platform, to prevent bogon prefixes from being advertised or accepted.

 This specification intends to improve this situation by requiring the explicit configuration of both BGP Import and Export Policies for any External BGP (EBGP) session such as customers, peers, or confederation boundaries for all enabled address families.

-How does this requirement translate into the implementation of IOS XR and IOS XE?
-The enablement described in the RFC is reflected, from an implementation perspective, in the requirement to configure one or more routing policies that explicitly define which routes can be advertised and received on an external BGP session.
-On IOS XR, this behavior is enforced by default.
-Whenever an eBGP session is configured, it is mandatory to apply at least one routing policy in both the inbound and outbound directions.
-On IOS XE, however, this behavior is not enforced by default.
-As a result, when configuring an eBGP session with a remote peer, the session is able to exchange network announcements in both directions immediately, even in the absence of explicitly defined routing policies.
+How does this RFC requirement apply in practice?
+It mandates the explicit configuration of one or more routing policies that define which routes can be advertised and received on an eBGP session.
+On IOS XR, this requirement is enforced by default: whenever an eBGP session is configured, at least one routing policy must be applied in both the inbound and outbound directions before any route can be exchanged.
+On IOS XE, however, no such enforcement exists.
+As a result, an eBGP session with a remote peer is able to exchange route announcements in both directions immediately, even in the absence of explicitly defined routing policies.

 Default IOS XE Behavior